hamilton-lima/smallflatworld/README.md

 ## next steps

 web
-- add join implementation
+- add join implementation UI
-- update 3D scene with events
+- update 3D scene with events from server

 - add edit mode to 3D
-- change edit mode to stack elements
+- change edit mode to stack elements, maybe highlight target of the creation?
 - add library of 3D elements to the UI (bottom)
 - add jump
 - add on click event handler to 3D element - introduce code ui with blocks